isiynen/jurassic-journal/README.md

-This is a standalone companion app to Jurassic World Alive This work is inspired by paleo.gg and the no-longer updated Field Guide.
+This is a standalone companion app to Jurassic World Alive.

-Currently, this app requires minimum Android v8.
+This work is inspired by paleo.gg and the no-longer updated Field Guide.

 The usage is pretty simple.
 - Search for dinos or use filters at top of list